-I’m sure you, as I, have heard refrains about the good ol’ days.
-“When I was a kid, we’d play baseball with the neighborhood kids,” or “Back then, kids didn’t have video games.
+I have heard refrains about the good ol’ days, like: “When I was a kid, we’d play baseball with the neighborhood kids,” or “Back then, kids didn’t have video games.
 They went outside until it was dark out,” or some other variation.

-The implication being: We were awesome at sports, and this generation is too plugged in.
+The meaning being: We were awesome at sports, and this generation is too plugged in.

 But the problem might be something different.
-The problem with youth athletics, as we’ve written about before, could be the parents.
+The problem with youth athletics, as we’ve written about before, could in part be the parents.

-As the Washington Post recently reported, total participation in youth athletics is down 4 percent between 2014 and 2009 — and the total number of sports played is down 10 percent.
-So fewer kids are playing fewer sports.
+As the Washington Post reported, total participation in youth athletics is down 4 percent between 2014 and 2009 — and the total number of sports played is down 10 percent.
+So, fewer kids are playing fewer sports.

 “Some of the drop-off is attributable to the recession, particularly in low-income urban areas.
 But experts fear larger socioeconomic forces are in play, especially in the suburbs, where the shift to elite competition over the past two decades has taken a growing toll: Children are playing fewer sports, and the less talented are left behind in recreational leagues with poor coaching, uneven play and the message that they aren’t good enough.
 Seventy percent of kids quit sports by age 13.”